brunoborges/adventofcode2023/README.md

-## Getting Started

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+## Advent of Code 2023

+Easiest way is to open this repo on VS Code with Java Extension Pack installed.
+Then you can run the code by clicking the run button on the top right corner of the editor.

+Visit [www.adventofcode.com](https://www.adventofcode.com/) for more information.

 ## Folder Structure